Superdish/hello-world/README.md

 Saves us millions.

-Oan anyone work on the Krelman?
+Can anyone work on the Krelman?

 Of course.
 Most bee jobs are